 In recognition of the importance of our partnership with the Department of Motor Vehicles, Lifesharing has established Volunteer and staff liaisons with offices in our two-county service area.

-As of June 2016, more than 13 MILLION Californians will have registered to be donors – 95% through the DMV.Join Us!
+As of January, 2019, more than 15 MILLION Californians have registered to be donors – 95% through the DMV.Join Us!
 Email Us Today

 Volunteers visit offices at least quarterly and share their story, answer questions, provide training and see what is needed in the office.